Outdoor Kitchen Installation Cost: A Full Breakdown

 Your choice of materials sets the tone for both the look and the price of your kitchen.
 A project can range from an affordable setup to a luxury build, largely depending on the finishes you select.
 For countertops, options like durable granite or sleek stainless steel can cost between $50 and $200 per square foot.
 The materials for the base of the kitchen, such as stacked stone or stucco, also vary in price.
 We can help you explore different material combinations that give you the aesthetic you want while staying within your budget for your outdoor kitchen installation.

-Appliances and Features
+Appliances and Custom Features

 Appliances are where you can truly personalize your outdoor cooking experience, but they are also a major cost driver.
 A high-quality built-in gas grill can range from $1,000 to $3,000, with outdoor refrigerators often falling into a similar price bracket.
 Beyond the basics, you might consider adding a sink, side burners, warming drawers, or even a specialty pizza oven.
 Each feature adds to the overall functionality and enjoyment of your kitchen, but it’s important to prioritize which appliances are essential for the way you plan to cook and entertain.

-Your Property’s Conditions
+Your Backyard’s Existing Conditions

 Every backyard is unique, and the specific conditions of your property will influence the final cost.
 Factors like grading, drainage, and accessibility for construction equipment all play a part.
 A significant slope might require a retaining wall, or we may need to run new utility lines for gas, electricity, and water to your desired location.
 Labor can account for a large portion of the total project cost, so a site that is easy to work on will naturally be more cost-effective than one that requires extensive preparation before we can even start building.

-Custom Design Elements
+The Impact of Custom Design

 The details that make your outdoor kitchen truly yours also contribute to the budget.
 Custom features like built-in lighting, a sound system, a connected paver patio, or an attached fire pit create a complete outdoor living environment.
 A great outdoor kitchen should be designed around how you actually live, so thinking about workflow and convenience is key.
 Adding a patio cover for shade or integrating built-in seating can transform the space from a simple cooking area into the main hub for family gatherings and entertaining.